jongpie/NebulaLogger/docs/apex/index.md

 ### [LoggerBatchableContext](log-management/LoggerBatchableContext)

-DTO class used by the logging system to for batch contextual details
+Class used by the logging system for batch contextual details

 ### [LoggerEmailUtils](log-management/LoggerEmailUtils)